JilingZhao/DECO2017-Web-App-Prototype-jzha0519/README.md

 ### Version control

 This project uses git and github for tracking changes and managing development.
-Please see the github repository here: [URl to github repo]
+Please see the github repository here: https://github.com/JilingZhao/DECO2017-Web-App-Prototype-jzha0519.git.

 ## Features